justanotherdot/justanotherdot/site/posts/feature-flag-cleanly-with-blocks.md

 sorts of code into places with or without assignment.
 If you have a lot of "identifier" pollution going on in a given scope, say with a lot of temporary variables, you can tuck them under the rug with blocks.
-I tend to have a lot of assignments that break up code like a newspaper but there is some contestation around shadowing.
-I am pro shadowing in Rust as I feel it bars a class of bugs, but you can understandably avoid shadowing if you so care, [using `clippy`s lint on the matter](https://github.com/rust-lang/rust-clippy/blob/master/clippy_lints/src/shadow.rs), or you can ensure the temporary shadowed variable(s) is only present for the inner, temporary, scope, if it bothers you.
+I tend to have a lot of assignments that break up code like a newspaper article but there is some dispute around shadowing.
+I am pro shadowing in Rust as I feel it bars a class of bugs, but you can understandably avoid shadowing if you so care; [using `clippy`s lint on the matter](https://github.com/rust-lang/rust-clippy/blob/master/clippy_lints/src/shadow.rs), or ensuring the temporary shadowed variable(s) are only present for the inner, temporary, scope.

-The best part is that when the "one-off" value becomes less "one-off", you can easily take the block and dump the contents straight into a function and it will work as-is, with or without the superfluous curly braces.
-Splitting up the decisions around what is done to build up the value versus the surface area of the value is a great way to ensure the interface is what you really want it to be, rather than constantly shifting it in tandem while you work out the details of the internals.
+The best part is that when the "one-off" value becomes less "one-off", you can easily take the block and dump the contents straight into a function and it will work as-is, with or without the superfluous curly braces!
+Splitting up the decisions around what is done to build up the value versus the surface area of the value (its interface) is a great way to guarantee the interface is what you really want it to be rather than what it had to be in order to figure out its implementation.
+In general it's best to split up work in such a way that you can focus on each piece in isolation without the other pieces distracting you.